ahysing/containerapps-kibana/README.md

 ## Disclaimer

-This is a demonstration only, and should not be used in any serious context without monifications.
+This is a demonstration only, and should not be used in any serious context without modifications.
 The drawbacks of this configuration are

 * The trail license is default for kibana.
-No customer support
+You get no customer support with this license
 * No mounted volumes.
 All data in elasticsearch is stored inside the docker container

 ## Provision